- Case Studies

 That’s an entire generation of digitally savvy shoppers who have never known a world without the Web.

-It comes as no surprise, then, that every industry has been disrupted by digital in one way or another, and many are scrambling to appeal to the plugged-in crowd.
+It comes as no surprise, then, that every industry has been disrupted by digital marketing in one way or another, and many are scrambling to appeal to the plugged-in crowd.

 So, how are luxury brands faring?